cucumber-attic/website/apps/dynamic/views/events/train-the-trainer-boston.md

 dtend: 2017-03-01 00:00:00
 ---

-## BDD Kickstart - Train the Trainer
+## BDD Kickstart - Approved Trainer Program

 The demand for our BDD training and coaching in the US is growing year-on-year.
-To deliver the highest possible quality of training, we entrust a small pool of trainers to use our materials.
-Our intention with this one-day workshop is to introduce and teach the BDD Kickstart training to a new group of trainers who we can call upon.
+To deliver the highest possible quality of training, we are building a small pool of approved trainers to use our materials.
+Attending this 3-day workshop is the first stage in our Approved Trainer Program.
+Read the [description of the program](https://cucumber.io/training/ApprovedTrainerProgramDescription.pdf) to see if it's something you are interested in.

-The application fee is $150.
-If you are accepted, you will be invited to attend our BDD Kickstart course and a one-day trainers workshop.
-Your place is not guaranteed and you must apply via our [Typeform](https://cucumber.typeform.com/to/wlhmKk?code=xxxxx).
+If you would like to apply to join the program, please complete the [application form](https://cucumber.io/training/ApprovedTrainerProgramApplication.pdf) and upload it, along with your resumé, via our [Typeform](https://cucumber.typeform.com/to/wlhmKk?code=Boston2017).
+The application fee is $150, which is non-refundable.
+If you are accepted, you will be given a free invitation to attend our BDD Kickstart course followed by a one-day trainers workshop.

 ## Coach